What is business van insurance?

 Does my business van insurance cover my tools and equipment?

 Just be aware that some policies won’t cover your tools if you leave them in your van overnight.
-You’ll find more information in our guide, Does my van insurance cover tools?

 Is business van insurance more expensive than regular van insurance?

 Business van insurance can be more expensive if you’re using your van to deliver valuable goods or equipment.
 That’s because it makes your van more attractive to potential thieves, increasing the risk of you having to make a claim.

 How old do I need to be to get commercial van insurance?

 You’ll need to be over 21 and have held a driving licence for more than a year to get business van insurance.
 Van cover for younger drivers under the age of 25 tends to be expensive because of the higher accident risk, but we can help you compare policies from a range of providers.

 The cost of business van insurance depends on a range of factors, including:

 - The size of your van – a larger van will probably cost more to insure than a smaller one